mrkkrp/zip/README.md

 The library is particularly suited for processing of large files.
-For example, I've been able to easily create 6.5 GB archive with reasonable speed and without any significant memory consumption.
+For example, I've been able to easily create 6.5 GB archive with reasonable speed and without significant memory consumption.

 ### Filenames